Writing Across the Curriculum

 2. Course and Curriculum Development Mini-Grants

 These grants will take the form of stipends to faculty who design, develop, and lead the proposed project and who will contribute to publicly available resources that will extend the reach and durability of that project.
-For this reason, successful grant proposals must demonstrate the sustainability and/or broad impact of the proposed project in relation to WAC’s mission of designing meaningful writing experiences across all disciplines.
-Funding will not be given for an individual faculty member’s effort to learn about WAC pedagogy or for bringing in external consultants or speakers.
+For this reason, successful grant proposals must demonstrate the sustainability and/or broad impact of the proposed project in relation to WAC’s mission of designing meaningful writing-learning experiences across all disciplines.
+This funding is not intended to support the development of a WI course application; funding will not be given for an individual faculty member’s effort to learn about WAC pedagogy or for bringing in external consultants or speakers.

 Available Funding